DEVSENSE/phptools-docs/docs/vscode/Editor/formatting.md

 ### Format On Type

 Setting the option `editor.formatOnType` to `true` enables the editor to format code blocks and statements upon typing `;` and `}`.
-This feature performs selection formatting of the code preceeding the type delimiter.
+This feature performs the selection formatting of the code preceding the type delimiter.
 It indents the code and pretty-prints spaces.

 ## Configuration